Isle of Wight: Norman Conquest to 18th century

-19th century – present
+19th century

+In the spring of 1817, the twenty-one year old John Keats spent time in Carisbrooke and Shanklin, where he found inspiration in the countryside and coast, and worked on his long poem Endymion.

 In the mid-1840s, potato blight was first found in the UK on the island, having arrived from Belgium.
 It was later transmitted to Ireland.

 In the 1860s, what remains in real terms the most expensive ever government spending project saw fortifications built on the island and in the Solent, as well as elsewhere along the south coast, including the Palmerston Forts, The Needles Batteries, and Fort Victoria, because of fears about possible French invasion.

 The future Queen Victoria spent childhood holidays on the island and became fond of it.
 When she became queen, she made Osborne House her winter home.
 Subsequently, the island became a fashionable holiday resort for many, including Alfred, Lord Tennyson, Julia Margaret Cameron, and Charles Dickens (who wrote much of David Copperfield there), as well as the French painter Berthe Morisot and members of European royalty.

 Until the queen's example, the island had been rural, with most people employed in farming, fishing, or boat-building.
 The boom in tourism, spurred by growing wealth and leisure time and by Victoria's presence, led to the significant urban development of the island's coastal resorts.
-As one report summarizes, "The Queen's regular presence on the island helped put the Isle of Wight 'on the map' as a Victorian holiday and wellness destination ... and her former residence Osborne House is now one of the most visited attractions on the island."
+As one report summarises, "The Queen's regular presence on the island helped put the Isle of Wight 'on the map' as a Victorian holiday and wellness destination ... and her former residence Osborne House is now one of the most visited attractions on the island."
 While on the island, the queen used a bathing machine that could be wheeled into the water on Osborne Beach; inside the small wooden hut, she could undress and then bathe, without being visible to others.
 Her machine had a changing room and a WC with plumbing.
 The refurbished machine is now displayed at the beach.